cdpierse/transformers-interpret/README.md

 If you have any questions, suggestions, or would like to make a contribution (please do 😁) please get in touch at charlespierse@gmail.com

-I'd also highly suggest checkout out [Pytorch Captum](https://captum.ai/) if you find model explainability and interpretability interesting.
+I'd also highly suggest checking out [Captum](https://captum.ai/) if you find model explainability and interpretability interesting.
 They are doing amazing and important work.

 ## Captum Links